Introduction

 Important Note

-When you create the first Pull Request for this repo, you will see that some strange files will appear in your git stage (for example .DS_Store
+When you create the first Pull Request for this repo, you will see that some strange files will appear in your git stage (for example .DS_Store files).
+These files should not be commited and can be ignored by having a .gitignore file that basically ignores whatever you tell git to ignore.
+You can take a look at this repo to see specific gitignore files for every language/technology.

 For this section you could use a general macOS gitignore.